What is a selective nerve root block?

 The SNRB procedure is in some ways similar to an epidural steroid injection in that a steroid/anesthetic compound is injected into the spinal area, but is more difficult to perform.
 With an epidural, the medication is injected into the epidural space surrounding the spine, while with the SNRB procedure the medication must be placed precisely on one particular nerve root, that has been identified as the potential source of the pain.

-This procedure is usually performed in a hospital setting by experienced interventional radiologists, because placement of the medication on a particular nerve block is critical, and thus must be guided by X-ray, fluoroscopy, or MRI technology.
+This procedure is usually performed in an outpatient setting by experienced interventional radiologists, because placement of the medication on a particular nerve block is critical, and thus must be guided by X-ray or fluoroscopy.